History: 25 Years CD Ortofon, Garrard, Decca, TannoyThe Sound of Tubes and Transistors

 The secondary coil connects to the ribbon and this coil is wound of very thick and flat wire.
 Efficiency, frequency response and distortion levels depend on the quality of the transformer, the magnet and the way the ribbon is combined with other units.

-I have owned loudspeaker systems that incorporated the London Ribbon high frequency loudspeaker and the sound reproduction is exceptional because the Decca Ribbon was for a long time one of the two existing high frequency transducers which can reproduce a square wave.
-The other one is the AUDAX TW8 with aluminum diaphragm well protected by a grid.
-The maximum power handling is 20 Watt connected via a 2.2 uF capacitor, crossover frequency:8 kHz.(Image and curves taken from the AUDAX catalog of 1973.)
+I have owned loudspeaker systems that incorporated the London Ribbon high frequency loudspeaker and the sound reproduction is exceptional because the Decca Ribbon was - I was told - for a long time one of the two existing high frequency transducers that can reproduce a square wave.

 VINTAGE